mattermost/docs/source/getting-started/welcome-email-to-end-users.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-To make it easy for your end users to start using Mattermost right away, we created a sample email template that you can use.
+To make it easy for your end users to start using Mattermost right away, we have created a sample  of email template that you can easily use.

 Remember to replace all the items below in bold with your information.